Eazy’s Counter Writing, written by Staff Writer, Q Moody | Hitman Holla’s Storytelling, written by Staff Writer, France

 -Character: Hitman Holla is a box office battler, and the majority of the battles in his career have a purpose.
 He is usually against an opponent that has a backstory with him.
 These are important details for him because it lays the foundation for him to pick apart his opponent and center his focus on character assassination.
 He probably already has an angle of attack before he accepts the battle.

 -Setting: This is where his skillset as a performer overshadows the brilliance of his writing.
-Hitman Holla isn’t always intricate or isn’t looking to stack the deck with double-entendres, but rather he uses his crowd control abilities to fit the aspect of being entertaining and theatrical for a punchline or a driving point to his story/angle.
+Hitman Holla isn’t always intricate or isn’t looking to stack the deck with double-entendres.
+Still, rather he uses his crowd control abilities to fit the aspect of being entertaining and theatrical moments to paint a punchline or a driving point to his story/angle.

 -Suspense: This is where the pristine sense of timing in Hitman Holla’s delivery excels the most.
-While he is building up to his point, he knows how to withhold just enough information that piques the audience’s curiosity.
-His sense of timing is indescribable and it’s a rhythm in his battle rap skillset that you just simply can not teach.
-To be able to connect with a crowd enough to know when the speed up or slow down the tempo is what captivates and draws in the audience to give him their full undivided attention.
-Sometimes he drives home the final bar and executes to perfection.
-And other times his punchlines can fall flat and create a dry spot in his round, if it does not garner a reaction, but the most important aspect of this is that he gets the crowd to follow his command.
+While building up to his point, he knows how to withhold enough information that piques the audience’s curiosity.
+His sense of timing is indescribable, and it’s a rhythm in his battle rap skillset that you can not teach.
+To connect with a crowd enough to know when to speed up or slow down, the tempo captivates and draws in the audience to give him their full, undivided attention.
+Sometimes, he drives home the final bar and executes to perfection.
+Other times, his punchlines can fall flat and create a dry spot in his round if it does not garner a reaction, but the most critical aspect of this is that he gets the crowd to follow his command.

 -His third round against O-Red with the story about what O-Red did with some women in a house they all stood under.

 -His 2nd round against K-Shine, where details how disloyal Shine was to Dot Mobb & T-Rex.
-And Hitman uses his battle with Aye Verb as a comparison to show the difference between how they settle disputes among Families.
+Hitman compares his battle with Aye Verb to show the difference between how they settle disputes among Families.

 Point blank.
-Hitman Holla is great at selling an angle but he is met with the depth of someone who can not only execute an angle just as well, but can counteract your entire game plan.
+Hitman Holla is an all-time performer, and he’s excellent at crafting an angle.
+But he is met with the depth of someone who can not only execute an angle just as well but can counteract your entire game plan.

 The Art of CounterPoints